Russell Thaw: Career as a pilot

 As a young man Thaw was attracted to flying and became certified as a pilot.
 He worked as the chief pilot for the Guggenheim family and participated in air races and adventure excursions under their sponsorship.

 Thaw participated in two cross-country Bendix trophy races.
 These were instituted in 1931 and held annually to promote and encourage the achievements of U.S. aviation.
 Flying the Gee Bee Model R-2 with a Pratt & Whitney Wasp engine, he withdrew from the 1933 race.
 Flying a Northrop Gamma with a Wright Cyclone engine, he came in third in the 1935 race from Los Angeles to Cleveland, ahead of Amelia Earhart in fifth place.

-On December 10, 1935, Thaw crashed in Atlanta, Georgia, after leaving from Caldwell, New Jersey, during a planned flight to rescue the polar explorer Lincoln Ellsworth.
+On December 10, 1935, Thaw crashed in Atlanta, after leaving from Caldwell, New Jersey, during a planned flight to rescue the polar explorer Lincoln Ellsworth.

 He also served as a pilot in the US Army Air Force during World War II.

 Thaw worked as a test pilot for the Douglas Aircraft Company.
 He flew the Douglas F3D Skyknight, the Douglas XB-43 Jetmaster, and the XF4D-1 Skyray.
 He was the first person to fly the Douglas XF3D-1 (on March 23, 1948, at Douglas's El Segundo facility in California).

 Personal life

-On July 17, 1936, Thaw married Katherine Emily Roberts, a Beverly Hills debutante who was graduate of Radcliffe College.
+On July 17, 1936, Thaw married Katherine Emily Roberts, a Beverly Hills debutante who was a graduate of Radcliffe College.
 They settled in White Plains, New York.
 They separated on March 15, 1939.
 Katherine Thaw sued her husband for cruelty and "refusal to live with her".
 They divorced effective July 8, 1941.
 Katherine Thaw said that her husband had left her because he said he could not support them both.

-Thaw married again in 1943.
-He had three children with his second wife: sons Michael William and Russell Hall Thaw, and a daughter, Theresa Nesbit Thaw.
+Thaw married again in 1942.
+He and Barbara Hall had three children: sons Michael William and Russell Hall Thaw, who became an attorney, and a daughter, Theresa Nesbit Thaw.
 Thaw died in Santa Barbara, California, on May 6, 1984.